Mitzi McCall

 Mitzi McCall (born Mitzi Joan Steiner; September 9, 1930 – August 8, 2024) was an American comedian and actress.
 She was known for her work with her husband, Charlie Brill, and their performance on The Ed Sullivan Show on February 9, 1964, the same episode that featured the first appearance of The Beatles on the show.

-Life and career

-Background
+Early life

 Mitzi Steiner was born in Pittsburgh, Pennsylvania, on September 9, 1930.
-She adopted her stage name from McCall's magazine.